SparkPost/python-sparkpost/README.rst

 Send a message
 --------------

 Here at SparkPost, our messages are known as transmissions.
-Let's use the underlying transmissions API to send a message:
+Let's use the underlying `transmissions API`_ to send a friendly test message:

 .. code-block:: python